 At least once every twelve full calendar years for all RAS designated as limited impact

-A RAS is determined to be limited impact (or not) during the review process outlined in PRC-012-2 by the Reliability Coordinator, PEAK or AESO.
+A RAS is determined to be limited impact (or not) during the review process outlined in PRC-012-2 by the applicable RC.

 Functional testing may be accomplished with end-to-end testing or a segmented approach.
 For segmented testing, each segment of a RAS must be tested.
 Overlapping segments can be tested individually negating the need for complex maintenance schedules and outages.